Interview: Defending Folk (and Country) with Radio K's Mountain Connection

 Ross: (Looks at the pickle, which is very fancy looking.)
 I just want this.
 With a little bit of lemon, maybe.
 I mean, what a great new restaurant concept.

 Dakota: Just the Pickle?
 That would have to be the name of it.
 Just the Pickle.
-The euphemisms alone….
+I mean, the euphemisms alone….
 So do you plan what to say for each show?

 Halley: If there’s an artist we’re really excited about, or if there’s a really cool back story, we’ll make notes to make sure we say certain things.